zma/vim-config/README.md

 vim-config
 ==========

-A Vim configuration I used by myself.
+A Vim configuration I use by myself too with neovim on both Linux and macOS.
 It extends neovim/vim with plugins as follows.

 - junegunn/vim-plug: for plugin management
 - yegappan/taglist: show list of tags